xcansuxakgul/xcansuxakgul/README.md

 ### Hi there 👋
-I am third grade of mathematical engineering at YTU.
+I am senior grade of mathematical engineering at YTU.
 I am currently improving myself in AI.
 - 💬 Ask me about AI, ML, Python, or any topics
 - 📫 How to reach me: eminecansuakgul@gmail.com